izelnakri/riotjs-redux-experiment/README.md

 - optimize the gulp build process

 some other things I might do in future:
+- lazy loading scripts, and scripts based on lazy-loading
 - form validations
 - tests (unit test on the store, API test)
 - form generation from js